TheRedBrain/bettercombat-extension/README.md

 'two_handed_pose', this has no effect when the 'two_handed' field is set to true

-Each attack element has two new optional fields:
+Each attack element has new optional fields:
+- 'attack_range_multiplier', multiplies the attack range during the attack
+- 'attack_speed_multiplier', multiplies the attack speed during the attack
+- 'movement_speed_multiplier', multiplies the movement speed during the attack
 - 'stamina_cost_multiplier', multiplies the stamina cost set by the 'attack_stamina_cost' attribute
 - 'damage_type': when this is a valid identifier for a damage type, the attack deals damage using that damage type